 This publication is distributed free of charge by the Bavarian State Government as part of its public-relations work.
 It may not be used by political parties, candidates or electoral assistants within five months of an election for the purpose of campaigning.
 This applies to parliamentary, state assembly and local government elections, as well as to elections of the European Parliament.
 In particular, the distribution of this publication at election events and at information stands of political parties, as well as the insertion, printing or affixing of political-party information or advertising, will be regarded as improper use.
 The distribution of this publication to third parties as a form of campaign publicity is also prohibited.
-Even when not in the context of an upcoming election, this publication may not be used in a manner that may be considered as partisanship by the State Government in favour of individual political groups.
-The political parties are permitted to use the publication for instructing their own members.
-Reproduction-even in part-is permitted only if the source is stated.
+Even when not in the context of an upcoming election, this publication may not be used in a manner that may be considered as permitted to use the publication for instructing their own members.
+Reproduction- even in part - is permitted only if the source is stated.
 Please also send an author's copy.
 The work is protected by copyright.
 All rights are reserved.
 The brochure is distributed without charge.
 Its commercial distribution is prohibited.